Jim Meddick

 Jim Meddick (born August 1961) is an American cartoonist.

 While attending Washington University in St. Louis, he won the Chicago Tribune Student Cartoonist Contest for a strip named Paperback Writer.
 After graduating, in 1983 he became a political cartoonist.
 In 1985, he created the comic strip Robotman, now known as Monty.
 Meddick did not own the Robotman property, whereas he created and owns the Monty character.
-He lives in New York City with his wife.
+He lives in Massachusetts with his wife and son.